 Private cloud deployments

-If you opt for a private cloud deployment, you’re completely in control of your cloud hardware and software, which also brings the weight of securing your own data.
-Since it doesn’t matter where your data is hosted — either in your own data center or at a third-party location — you have the freedom to manage everything.
+If you opt for private cloud deployment, you’re completely in control of your cloud hardware and software.
+With this option, you’ll be responsible for securing your own data.
+Since it doesn’t matter where your data lives — either in your own data center or at a third-party location — you have the freedom to manage everything.
 This makes it extremely clear what security responsibilities fall on your shoulders.

 Hybrid-cloud deployments

-Hybrid-cloud deployments let environments, data, and applications move back and forth between both private and public clouds, giving companies the ability to scale their public cloud usage to meet demand.
-If you’re making the switch from on-premises to cloud-based IT at a slower pace, this approach grants the flexibility to do so.
-When pursuing this deployment option, pay close attention to necessary hybrid cloud security controls so all your assets are protected.
+These deployments let environments, data, and applications move back and forth between both private and public clouds, giving organizations the ability to scale their public cloud usage to meet demand.
+If you’re switching from on-prem to cloud-based IT at a slower pace, this approach gives you the flexibility to do so.
+With this option, pay close attention to necessary hybrid cloud security controls so all your assets are protected.

 Cloud Security Risks

-Although cloud computing offered by cloud service providers is changing the way that businesses complete tasks and manage data, it isn’t risk free.
-According to a report done by Cloud Security Alliance (CSA), only 4% of 1,663 IT professionals had sufficient security for 100% of their data in the cloud.
-That means that 96% of organizations don’t have the necessary security to protect all of their sensitive data.
+Cloud computing has been transformative for businesses.
+But it’s not a risk-free option.
+According to the Cloud Security Alliance (CSA), only 4% IT professionals had sufficient security for 100% of their data in the cloud.
+That means 96% of organizations lack the critical security measures needed to fully protect their sensitive data.

 Unauthorized access

 In the days of physical data centers, it was easier to manage who came and went.
-Now, since cloud-based deployments are accessible through the internet, it’s harder to control who has access to your data.
+Since cloud-based deployments are accessible through the internet, it’s harder to control who has access to your data.
 This makes it easier for an attacker to gain unauthorized entry to cloud-based resources.

 Account hijack

-When creating passwords for online accounts, it can be easy to assume hackers won’t target you.
-But weak passwords lead to thousands of phishing attacks and data breaches.
-Anyone with an employee’s credentials instantly has full access to sensitive information, which can be incredibly damaging.
+Weak passwords lead to thousands of phishing attacks and data breaches.
+Any threat actor with an employee’s credentials instantly has full access to sensitive information, which can cause significant damage.

 Visibility issues